Amritasri10/Task-Manager/README.md

-# TODO_APP API with Node.js, Express, and MongoDB
+# TASK-MANAGER API with Node.js, Express, and MongoDB

-This repository contains a TODO App API built using Node.js, Express, and MongoDB.
+This repository contains a TASK-MAANGER API built using Node.js, Express, and MongoDB.
 The API provides  involves creating a RESTful API endpoints to perform CRUD (Create,       Read, Update, Delete) operations on tasks and managing tasks and includes user authentication to secure the user-specific data.

 ## Features